How to Apply Lawn Turf Fertiliser

-This guide will go through what fertiliser is (just in case you want a more definitive answer), what to and when not to use it and a few other helpful tips.
+This guide will go through what fertiliser is (just in case you want a more definitive answer), when to and when not to use it and a few other helpful tips.
 Your tired looking lawn will soon be a thing of the past!

 Firstly, we’ll start with a quick description of what exactly fertiliser is and what it consists of.